Seteco/Somorrostro/Log-Files.md

-# Log Files

 There are 3 kinds of log files:

-1. error.log
+1. `error.log`
-2. access.log
+2. `access.log`
-3. debug.log
+3. `debug.log`

 Any of them can be disabled by setting it to `/dev/null` or `none` in the [[Configuration]].
-By default `error.log` and `access.log` are enabled. `debug.log` is only enabled if debugging is also enabled.
+By default `error.log` and `access.log` are enabled. `debug.log` is only enabled if debugging/tracing is also enabled.

+---

-## Error Log
+## error.log

-The `error.log` is the `stderr` of the netdata daemon and all plugins run by netdata.
+The `error.log` is the `stderr` of the netdata daemon and all external plugins run by netdata.

-So if any process in the netdata process tree writes anything to its standard error, it will appear in the `error.log`.
+So if any process, in the netdata process tree, writes anything to its standard error, it will appear in `error.log`.

-For most netdata programs (including plugins in all languages), the following lines may appear:
+For most netdata programs (including standard external plugins shipped by netdata), the following lines may appear:

 tag|description
 :--:|:----
-`INFO`|something important you should know.
+`INFO`|Something important the user should know.
-`ERROR`|something that might disable a part of netdata<br/>the log line includes errno (if it is not zero).
+`ERROR`|Something that might disable a part of netdata.<br/>The log line includes `errno` (if it is not zero).
-`FATAL`|something that prevented a program from running<br/>the log line includes errno and the program exits.
+`FATAL`|Something prevented a program from running.<br/>The log line includes `errno` (if it is not zero) and the program exited.

-So, when auto-detection of data collection fails, `ERROR` lines are logged, the relevant modules are disabled but the program continues to run.
+So, when auto-detection of data collection fail, `ERROR` lines are logged and the relevant modules are disabled, but the program continues to run.
 When a netdata program cannot run at all, a `FATAL` line is logged.

+---

-## Access Log
+## access.log

 The `access.log` logs web requests.
 The format is: